KiHa 75: KiHa 75-0 + KiHa 75-100

 Twelve cars formed as six 2-car sets were delivered from Nippon Sharyo to Nagoya Depot in June and July 1993.
-These entered service from the start of the revised timetable on 1 August 1993 on Mie rapid services, replace ageing KiHa 58 and 65 series DMUs.
+These entered service from the start of the revised timetable on 1 August 1993 on Mie rapid services, replacing ageing KiHa 58 and 65 series DMUs.

 Formation

 Interior

 The KiHa 75-0 cars have a universal access toilet, and were also initially equipped with a card-operated payphone, but this was subsequently removed.
 Seating consists of transverse flip-over seats arranged 2+2 abreast.

 KiHa 75-200 + KiHa 75-300

 Sixteen cars formed as eight 2-car sets were delivered from Nippon Sharyo to Nagoya Depot in February 1999.
 These featured a number of minor changes compared with the earlier KiHa 75-0/100 sets.
 Externally, an additional set of headlights was included above the end gangway connections.

 Formation

 Interior

 The KiHa 75-200 cars have a universal access toilet, and were also initially equipped with a card-operated payphone, but this was subsequently removed.
 The seating was the same design as that used on 313 series EMUs, still arranged in a transverse 2+2 abreast configuration.